SpiNNakerManchester/SpiNNakerManchester.github.io/development/devenv.md

     [sudo] python setup.py develop --no-deps [--user]

 Where `sudo` is required if you are on Linux or OS X and would like to install the dependencies as root (on windows you would need to open a console as Administrator); and `--user` is required if you would like to install the modules under your user.
 Neither are required if you are using a virtualenv.
+If you have installed Python 3 then make sure that the version of "python" is the correct one before continuing.

 This step can be performed for every Python repository you have — assuming you have put them all into the same location — by using the `setup.sh` or `setup_sudo.sh` scripts in the SupportScripts repository.